 "All of these costs depend on the size of the price change."
-Pricing Manager
+Pricing manager

-An important aspect of cost of price adjustment is the relationship between the cost of changing price and the magnitude of the price change.
+An important aspect of cost of price adjustment is the relationship between the cost of changing a price and the magnitude of the change.
 The existing literature focuses primarily on two approaches to the costs of price adjustment.
-In one approach, the cost of adjusting prices is a fixed or lump sum cost that is incurred each time a price is changed and thus, is independent of the size of the price change.
-A second approach considers the cost of changing prices as a convex function of the size of the price adjustment: the larger the price change, the larger the cost of changing prices.
+In one approach, the cost is a fixed or lump sum cost that is incurred each time a price is changed and thus is independent of the size of the price change.
+A second approach considers the cost as a convex function of the size of the price adjustment: the larger the price change, the larger its cost.
 These two approaches have markedly different implications for the type of price rigidity we might observe.
-The limited empirical evidence that exists on this issue seems to support the fixed cost model.
-For example, Blinder, et al. (1998) find a support for the fixed cost model in their survey responses.
-Levy, et al. (1997, 1998) and Dutta, et al. (1999) also suggest that there is little evidence of convexity in the physical costs of price adjustments.
+The limited empirical evidence that exists on this issue seems to support the fixed-cost model.
+For example, Blinder et al. (1998) find support for the fixed-cost model in their survey responses.
+Levy et al. (1997, 1998) and Dutta et al. (1999) also suggest that there is little evidence of convexity in the physical costs of price adjustments.

-Our data on the physical costs of price adjustment is consistent with this evidence.
-The physical costs of changing prices consist of such tasks as constructing new price lists, printing and distributing new list prices and the monthly supplemental price sheets, and notifying suppliers.
+Our data on the physical costs of price adjustment are consistent with this evidence.
+The physical costs of changing prices consist of such tasks as constructing new price lists, printing and distributing new list prices and monthly supplemental price sheets, and notifying suppliers.
 These tasks are repeated each month, whether the price change is large or small.
 Thus, we see no evidence of convexity for these physical costs of price adjustment.

-We find that many dimensions of managerial costs of changing prices, however, are convex.
+We find, however, that many dimensions of managerial costs of changing prices are convex.
 The managers themselves pointed this out to us when we presented our findings to the firm's upper management: they themselves noted that the costs we were reporting were clearly related to the size of the price changes.
 Our observation of the price change process confirms their claim.
-The larger the proposed price change, the more people are involved, the more supporting work is done, and the more time and attention is devoted to the price change decisions.
-For example, one sales manager described the basis of these escalating costs:
+The larger the proposed price introduced to the public, until 1959.
+Thus, they document a nominal price rigidity that lasted over 70 years.